icf-orlp-cals-open/edx-platform/themes/README.rst

 In addition, there are some other changes you'll need to make:

+* The ``google_analytics_file`` config value is now ignored.
+If you are using this config value to point to a template file, the contents of that template can and should be added to the ``head-extra.html`` template, as described above.
 * The ``css_overrides_file`` config value is now ignored.
 To add a CSS override file to your microsite, create a ``head-extra.html`` template with the following content: